BitesizedLion/TidalRPC/README.md

 ## Technical details

 As mentioned earlier, the way this works is by using the integration Tidal's desktop app has with SteelSeries's [Engine software](https://steelseries.com/gg/engine).
-I'll refer to it as "Engine" from now on.

-Engine launches a webserver on the IP:PORT specified in `%programdata%\SteelSeries\SteelSeries Engine 3\coreProps.json`.
+The "Engine" software launches a webserver on the IP:PORT specified in `%programdata%\SteelSeries\SteelSeries Engine 3\coreProps.json`.

 Tidal finds this webserver thanks to the aforementioned file and POSTs the playback information to `/game_event` as JSON, this consists of:
 - Song Title